vinarmani/truf-node/README.md

 ## Metrics and Monitoring

-The TSN-DB includes metrics collection for improved monitoring and performance analysis.
+The TN-DB includes metrics collection for improved monitoring and performance analysis.
 When running the development setup using `task compose-dev`, the following monitoring tools are available:

 - Prometheus: Accessible at `http://localhost:9090`
 - Grafana: Accessible at `http://localhost:3000` (default credentials: admin/admin)

-These tools provide insights into the performance and behavior of the TSN-DB system.
+These tools provide insights into the performance and behavior of the TN-DB system.
 Prometheus collects and stores metrics, while Grafana offers customizable dashboards for visualization.

 For more details on the metrics configuration, refer to the files in the `deployments/dev-gateway` directory.

 ## Deployment

-TSN DB uses GitHub Actions for automated deployments.
+TN DB uses GitHub Actions for automated deployments.
 Both are triggered manually via workflow dispatch.

 ### Auto Deployment